grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

        `otelcol.exporter.otlp` components in the same configuration file.

-    2. Replace `HOST` with the hostname or IP address of the server to send OpenTelemetry data to.
+    2. Replace `HOST` with the hostname or IP address of the server to send OTLP requests to.

-    3. Replace `PORT` with the port of the server to send OpenTelemetry data to.
+    3. Replace `PORT` with the port of the server to send OTLP requests to.

 2. If your server requires basic authentication, complete the following: